vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

-It's also possible to limit the number of <em>matches</em> exposed to grouping by using the [match-phase degradation](https://docs.vespa.ai/en/graceful-degradation.html#match-phase-degradation) feature, which sets an upper limit on the number of documents ranked , using a document side quality attribute.
+It's also possible to limit the number of <em>matches</em> exposed to grouping by using the [match-phase degradation](https://docs.vespa.ai/en/graceful-degradation.html#match-phase-degradation) feature, which sets an upper limit on the number of documents ranked, using a document side quality attribute.
 The match phase degradation feature supports diversity criteria so that the matches exposed to grouping also are diversified.
 The <em>match-phase</em> diversification is currently not supported for the approximate nearest neighbor search operator.